jamespember/omapad/README.md

 ## Configure

-Hit the cog to edit settings in-app, or edit `~/.config/omarchy/shell.json` directly:
+Hit the cog to edit settings in-app.

 | Key | Default | |
 |-----|---------|---|